Piwigo/Piwigo/include/smarty/docs/designers/language-builtin-functions/language-function-section.md

 {section}\'s can be nested as deep as you like.
 With nested {section}\'s, you can access complex data structures, such as multi-dimensional arrays.
-This is an example `.php` script thats assign\'s the arrays.
+This is an example `.php` script that assigns the arrays.

     <?php